RahulMawa/SideProjects/README.md

 Also, I make some videos on Youtube under the channel name: 'Developer Mawa'.

-So, if you're interested in the hackathon projects that I make, alongside some sort of casual Arduino / Python / Data Science related projects that I make, then you should check out my content there: https://www.youtube.com/channel/UCiiFr__dhVtO5us932xGpww
+So, if you're interested in the hackathon projects that I make, alongside some sort of casual Arduino / Python / Data Science related projects that I play around with, then you should check out my content there: https://www.youtube.com/channel/UCiiFr__dhVtO5us932xGpww